mlazarz/MaxentDataPreparationTutorial/README.md

 3. A set of climate variables downloaded as GEOTIFFs

 #### Species Occurrence .csv
 Found in this repo is a .csv of Bicknell's Thrush sightings from 2010 to 2019.
 This .csv was accessed from the [Global Biodiversity Information Facility](https://www.gbif.org/).
 This database contains species records from over 54,000 species.
 If you would like to model distribution for a different species in the future, GBIF.org has a [user-friendly interface](https://www.gbif.org/occurrence/search) for querying for your species of interest and timeframe.
-The .csv within this repo was downloaded with all
+The .csv within this repo is a raw dataset that contains over 40 fields.

+#### Study Area Mask
+Within the StudyAreaMask folder in this repo is a shapefile of Vermont and New Hampshire, our area of interest.
+This shapefile was accessed from [TIGER U.S. Census States, 2018](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html).

+#### Climate Variables
+The set of climate varibles used in this tutorial are the WorldClim Bio Variables V1.
+This is a set of 19 historic bioclimatic variables ranging from average/minimum/maximum temperature, annual/monthly/quarterly precipitation, and seasonal weather variables.
+A list of these variables can be seen below: